polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/lora-made-easy/LoRa-Made-Easy.md

 This is precisely the approach I employ with CWK AI Art works: <lora: cwk_v1: 0.7>, <lora: rj_v1: 0.7>, <lora: cody_v1: 0.7>, <lora: pippa_v1: 0.7>.

-All LoRas are created based on a specific Stable Diffusion pretrained model, utilizing a set of just 30 portrait images from various angles for each character.
+All LoRas were created based on a specific Stable Diffusion pretrained model, utilizing a set of just 30 portrait images from various angles for each character.
 Even these training images were created using the same Stable Diffusion model.

 ![cwk-family-album.jpeg](cwk-family-album.jpeg)
 ![cwk-family.jpeg](../../../images/cwk-family.jpeg)